Hamzah-Asadullah/Try-Again./README.md

     ./main.exe ./conversation/your-conversation.cnv
     ```

-    Many cute stories can be found in the `conversation` folder.
+    Many cute stories (everything LLM-generated except Try Again) can be found in the `conversation` folder.
 Note: You have to press enter to continue to the next message.

 ## `.cnv` File Format